Happy Thanksgiving!

 2. Wealth Building Through Appreciation

-As many homeowners get to find out, real estate tends to grow in value over time.
+As many property owners get to find out, real estate tends to grow in value over time.
 As the owner of the property, this means your net worth increases with it.
 Your net worth is simply the value of your assets minus your liabilities.

 Real estate, your car, your investment accounts, the cash in your brokerage account, your jewelry and precious metals … these are all assets.
 Your mortgage, car note, credit card debt, consumer debt, college debt … these are all liabilities.